shehabk/CSCE-741-TeamZ/README.md

 #### Using Selenium:
 	1) Make sure you downloaded the chrome driver and the exePath in loadDriver() method of CourseService class is correct.
 	2) Make sure you have setup duo activation on your account.
+This includes having the DUO Security app installed on your mobile device and having the app configured with your my.sc.edu account.
 	3) Run the project and do GET request to http://localhost:8080/loadDriver , this will load the driver.
 	4) The next step is to send a POST request to http://localhost:8080/login, and the body